 The Wine Vault Off-Licence, owned by Grellan Delaney, was once a separate shop.
 From at least 1837, Peter Hinds1 was here as a grocer, earthenware dealer, and seedsman.
 Until his death in 1903, aged eighty-eight, he lived in Church Street.
 On a map of Eyre Coote’s estate (available for inspection in the library's Local History section in County Hall), he is named as owner of the site where the original fort of Maryborough once stood.
 [See the Town History pages of this website].

 Peter Hinds was succeeded by Francis Coyle and he in turn, in the 1880's, by the unusually-named butcher and cattle dealer Patrick Obins.
 [In 1901, only three people in the entire country shared the name].
-After him, various members of the Tynan family lived here for the best part of a century.
+Mr Obins died in April 1898 following a fall from a horse-and-cart at Sheffield Cross.
+For the best part of a century, he was succeeded here by various members of the Tynan family.
 In 1901, brothers Edward and Michael were both victuallers, and, on census Night, the household also included their cousin Nannie Deegan, a shop assistant, and Daniel Costigan from Kilkenny, an assistant butcher.
 The family's entry on the online 1911 Census Form is an example of official carelessness.
 Not only is Esther renamed Easter, but the family has become Lynan.
 The proper surname is clearly visible on the manuscript entry where we find siblings Peter, John, Maggie and Esther Tynan.
 The two brothers were butchers, (as was Peter Lalor who is listed as a servant).

 I have a strong family connection with what is today Grellan Delaney's public house.
 In 1850, it was the home of Mrs Jane Claxton2, then John and Elizabeth Kelly, but from at least 1869, my paternal great grandfather Finton (or Fenton) Dunne.
 Born in Derrygarron - out the Borris Road - he lived (and ran a Family Grocer, Wine and Spirit business) here.
 My grandmother and all her eight siblings were born in this house.
 One of them, my great-aunt Mary Ann, in her eighties, lived with us when I was a child and I have warm memories of her sitting in her favourite chair, clutching a rosary beads and singing - no, not any hymn to Mary - but